siliconwitchery/pi-remote-debugging/README.md

 ![]()

-Here's an iPad talking to a Raspberry Pi 4B that's connected to a JLink debugger and Cortex M4 target for remote embedded debugging on real hardware.
-Everything on screen just runs from a terminal, in this case over SSH using [Blink](https://blink.sh)
+iPad talking to a Raspberry Pi connected to a JLink debugger and Cortex M4 target.
+Debugging over SSH using a terminal emulator.
+Wild!

 ## Why would you do this?
-Honestly we asked ourselves the same thing, but once you're no longer hooked up to a jungle of cables for your embedded debugging, all of a sudden you realise that you're free to move to a sofa, switch machine, or even head to a coffee shop and still have complete remote access to hardware running on your bench as if it were all just hooked up to your system.
+This started out as a for-fun project just to see if it was possible.
+However, once you realize that you're no longer cabled to your desk, you can code from anywhere, on *almost* anything.
+It's also a great way to avoid constantly moving debuggers and boards when switching project as each Raspberry Pi can be used as a dedicated project instance.
+It's cheap and easy to set up, and if you really way to get advanced, you could even have it run continuous deployments and testing on hardware.

-# Get started
+# Let's Go!
 All these instructions could have just been a shell script, however much of it is down to personal preference.
-If you're no so familiar with linux terminal based workflow, follow these steps.
-Otherwise feel free to swap in your own tweaks and requirements along the way.
-If you want to make your own build script, we'd love for you to fork this repository so people can find this and others for more options.

-In short, we will set up:

-1. Raspberry Pi OS 64bit
-2. Basic tools such as git and cmake
-3. ARM GCC toolchain
-4. J-Link debugging tools and drivers
-5. A nice terminal based editor
-6. Encryption for your home folder
-7. SSH keys for easy login
-8. Lots of beautification for an enjoyable workflow
+If you're new to terminal based workflows, these instructions will get you up and running with a beautiful working environment.
+If you're experienced, you'll probably take just the bits you need and mould it to your preferences.

+Feel free to use this as a starting point and make your own tweaks.
+Fork this repository so people can find where it originated, as well as other people's configurations to discover something new.

 Let's go!